 BONUS STEP – Look for Deals

-There are tons of free trials, free streaming subscriptions bundled with wireless phone service, and regular discounts on cord cutting hardware.
+There are tons of free trials, free streaming subscriptions bundled with wireless phone service and regular discounts on TV tech hardware.

 For example, during our Labor Day sale you can score a deal on storage-included Tablo antenna DVRs through September 7th: